Collusion/SnappyForm/README.md

  # set_callback_function(string $function_name, obj $instance = null)
  - calls $function_name after successful form submission.
  - If $instance is provided, method named $function_name will be called from the provided instance
+ - required for asynchronous form submits!
+ - this function must return true or false

  # set_loading_message(string $loading_message)
  - a loading message can be shown during the asynchronous input value checks